svileng/announcements/README.md

 3. Run `rails g announcements:install`
 4. Use `<%= announce Announcement.newest %>` in your views to display the latest announcement
 5. Create your first announcement in `rails c` by simply creating a new Announcement record, like `Announcement.create(:body => 'This is my first announcement!')`
-6. Next, relax bootstrap's got the rest.
+6. You're done!
+You can now add some styling and have a look at the customization options below.

 ## Styling